You're here because you want to see how a 529 plan can help you save for your child's future. First, you'll want to

 Using the money

 How can I use the money in a 529 account?

 When used for higher-education expenses at an eligible postsecondary school, money can be used to pay for tuition, as well as room and board (with limitations).
-Books, supplies, fees and equipment that are required for enrollment or attendance are also qualified higher-education expenses.
-Also, computers, certain peripheral computer equipment, internet access and related services, and computer software if the items are to be used primarily by the student during enrollment or attendance at any eligible postsecondary school in the United States or abroad are qualified higher-education expenses.
+Books, supplies, fees, and equipment that are required for enrollment or attendance are also qualified higher-education expenses.
+Computers, certain peripheral computer equipment, internet access and related services, and computer software are also qualified higher-education expenses if the items are to be used primarily by the student during enrollment or attendance at any eligible postsecondary school in the United States or abroad.

 As of 2018, for federal tax benefit purposes, qualified expenses also include tuition of up to $10,000 per student per year in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.
 In addition, Missouri taxpayers can use MOST 529 assets to pay for K–12 tuition, with no state tax consequences.
 State tax treatment of K–12 withdrawals is determined by the state where the taxpayer files state income tax.
 If you're not a Missouri taxpayer, please consult with a tax advisor.

 Can 529 accounts only be used to pay for college?